 Transmission reinforcement system recommendations proposed as a result of these Short Range studies must be consistent with the long range vision in order to minimize overall cost in the long term.
-In general, Short Range studies consider in constructability, environmental more compatibility, losses and other design considerations.
+In general, Short Range studies consider in constructability, more detail environmental compatibility, losses and other design considerations.